What is fostering?

 Not much.
 We can provide a leash, harness, coat if necessary, and crate if you want one for dogs.
 For cats we can usually provide a litter box.
-Most of our foster parents buy their own pet food, but we can also provide starter food.
+Most of our foster parents end up buying their own pet food and/or cat litter for convenience reasons, but we are happy to provide that too if you want to pop by once in a while to pick it up.
 All supplies that you purchase for your foster pet can be considered tax deductible donations to the shelter.

 Do I get to choose the animal I foster?